Fort Pitt Timeline

 1764 – A modest brick building, known as the Fort Pitt Block House, is erected hear Fort Pitt.
 The Block House, the oldest authenticated structure in Western Pennsylvania, is now operated by the Fort Pitt Society of the Daughters of the American Revolution.

-April 1754 – French troops travel down the Allegheny River and demand the British to leave Trent’s Fort peacefully.
-The French immediately begin constructing Fort Duquesne.
+April 1754 – French troops travel down the Allegheny River and demand that the British surrender control of the Point.
+The French destroy Trent’s Fort and immediately begin construction of Fort Duquesne.

 September 1758 – The French and their American Indian allies defeat an attacking British regiment, led by Major James Grant at the Battle of Fort Duquesne.